dis-moi/extension/docs/CONTRIBUTING.md

 > Styling rules are available in `.stylelintrc`.

-You can manually lin the styled components running the following command:
+You can manually lint the styled components by running the following command:

 ```bash
 yarn lint:css